ruc-sci-comp/cpp-class-notes/class-11/ants_v3/README.md

 ## What's New

-Some changes have been applied to the code:
+Some changes have been applied to the code that make it a little less abstract:

 * Renamed the `Entity` class to `Ant`
-* Removed log function from `Ant`
-* Moved all random number generators and distributions to the top of `Model::update`

 ## What's Next